Trees in fall colours on campus walkway.

 Sewer and stormwater drains

-Hazardous materials are not permitted to be discharged directly or indirectly into any sewer or stormwater drain.
-This includes any substance that has hazardous properties or contains hazardous ingredients, as listed by applicable regulatory bodies.
-Specific information can be found on the Environmental compliance page on UM Intranet.
+Hazardous materials may not be discharged directly or indirectly into any sewer or stormwater drain.
+This includes any substance that has hazardous properties or contains hazardous ingredients, as listed by applicable legislation.

 Spill reporting